LinguistDeveloper/clarive/docs/admin/scheduler.markdown

 title: Scheduler
 ---

+The scheduler is an administrator facility for scheduling the execution rules in set intervals.

 The Scheduler allows to you to plan, enable, disable or run independent rules in the background, at given frequencies or times.